dnknth/ldap-ui/README.md

 - The software works with [OpenLDAP](http://www.openldap.org) using simple bind.
 Other directories have not been tested much, although [389 DS](https://www.port389.org) works to some extent.
 - SASL authentication schemes are presently not supported.
 - Passwords are transmitted as plain text.
 The LDAP server is expected to hash them (OpenLDAP 2.4 does).
-I strongly recommend to expose the app through a TLS-enabled web server.
+I strongly recommend exposing the app through a TLS-enabled web server.
-- HTTP *Basic Authentication* is triggered unless the `AUTHORIZATION` request variable is already set by some upstream HTTP server.
+- HTTP *Basic Authentication* is performed by the app: the login dialog collects credentials and a request interceptor (`src/auth.ts`) attaches `Authorization: Basic` to every request once logged in.
+On startup the app probes `/api/whoami`; if an upstream HTTP server (or a native browser Basic challenge) already supplied the `AUTHORIZATION` request variable, the session is treated as authenticated and the login dialog is skipped.
+Otherwise the dialog credentials are used, replacing any upstream-provided header.
+- LDIF export never includes plaintext passwords: `userPassword` values without an RFC&nbsp;2307 scheme prefix (`{SSHA}`, `{SHA}`, `{MD5}`, …) — or explicitly marked `{CLEARTEXT}`/`{PLAIN}` — are omitted even when the *Include sensitive (hashed passwords)* option is enabled (`?include_sensitive=true`).
+Only hashed values with a scheme prefix can be exported, so a directory that stores passwords in plaintext cannot leak them through an export.

 ## Q&A